 To better understand how we can all start to rethink measurement for growth, we honed in on understanding what's driving these leaders.
 Specifically, what mindsets do they hold that has allowed them to more easily adapt and take action than others?
 Here's what we found.

 Leading marketers start with business objectives first

 15 years ago, when digital was in its infancy, we built a set of KPIs to understand how digital marketing influences the consumer journey.
 This included metrics like cost-per-acquisition (CPA), return on ad spend (ROAS), and more.
-However, in today's world, these metrics don't capture how mobile assists or influences the path to buy that next car or book that next vacation.
+However, in today's world, these metrics don't capture how mobile assists or influences the path to buy that next car or book that next holiday.
 Yet, we know it plays a big role.
-70% of smartphone owners who bought something in a store first turned to their devices for information relevant to that purchase.3
+70% of smartphone owners who bought something on the high street first turned to their devices for information relevant to that purchase.3

 With this in mind, we see how our old models can fall short, failing to capture the real impact of online-to-offline or across devices.
-But leading marketers not only recognize this, they also recognize the need for change.
+But leading marketers not only recognise this, they also recognise the need for change.
 95% of leading marketers agree that "to truly matter, marketing analytics' KPIs must be tied to broader business goals."4

 So, they're making it happen.
-They're prioritizing different KPIs that better capture the goals they are trying to achieve.
-They're asking questions like "Is a CPA holding my business back from reaching my customer?"
+They're prioritising different KPIs that better capture the goals they are trying to achieve.
+They're asking questions like "is a CPA holding my business back from reaching my customer?"

-Leading marketers start with business goals first, then prioritize the marketing metrics that best align with those goals and reflect today's consumer behavior.
+Leading marketers start with business goals first, then prioritise the marketing metrics that best align with those goals and reflect today's consumer behaviour.

-Leading marketers recognize gaps and work to bridge them
+Leading marketers recognise gaps and work to bridge them